 Posted on April 10 2015

-- Use clean filtered water.
+Use clean filtered water.
 Coffee is 98% water, so the quality of the water you start with will have a major impact on your finished product.
 A carbon filter for taste is perfect.
+Stay away from distilled water, you need mineral content, to extract all the good coffee flavors.

-- If you don't already have one, spend $20 and buy yourself a gram scale.
+If you don't already have one, spend $20 and buy yourself a gram scale.
 You will thank me later, and wonder how you made coffee before without one.
-A scale will allow you to consistently hit your brew ratio, which is the amount of water and coffee you brew with.
+A scale will allow you to consistently hit your brew ratio (see below), which will ultimately determine the extraction, strength, and taste of your coffee.